 Next, you'll want to determine the elevation of your location.
 Find out the approximate ground elevation (AMSL = Above Mean Sea Level) by going to a website called "TerraServer"

 TerraServer is a great resource where you can plot your address and see what the topographical map shows as your elevation.
 The brown lines will show a number, which is how many feet you are above sea level.

 The coordinates, height and elevation will give most radio frequency engineer the information that they need to see what a tower at 150', 125' or 100' would cover for them.

 There you go.
 Congratulations!!
 You now know more than 99% of Americans who do not have a cell tower on their property, and virtually every wireless lease consultant in San Deigo, California**.

-**Consumer Alert: Some of the absolute worst cell tower advisors or consultants you can hire for cell tower lease negotiations are curiously based out of San Diego, California.
+**Consumer Alert: Some of the absolute worst cell tower advisors or consultants you can hire for cell tower lease negotiations are curiously based out of the San Diego, California region.
 Many of the industry's flunkies have worked at one time or another for Lease Optimization companies located in Southern California, but have little to no actual experience despite the claims on their website about years of experience in the cell tower lease negotiation arena.